Zofia Szmydt: Contributions

 Szmydt's textbook Fourier Transformation and Linear Differential Equations (1971) was the first on the topic to be published in the Polish language.
 Her motivation was to present the basics of the theory of partial differential equations with a particular emphasis on distributions in limit problems of the classical equations (the heat equation, Schrödinger equation, and the Laplace and Poisson equations).

 In Paley–Wiener theorems for the Mellin transformations (1990), Szmydt gave a full characterization of the space of multipliers for Mellin's distribution in terms of the Mellin transform (equivalent to the Paley–Wiener theorem) and established relationships between Schwartz and Mellin distribution spaces.

 Honours

-In 1956, Szmydt won the Stefan Banach prize of the Polish Academy of Sciences for her research into topological methods in nonlinear ordinary differential equations.
+In 1956, Szmydt won the Stefan Banach Prize of the Polish Mathematical Society for her research into topological methods in nonlinear ordinary differential equations.
 In 1973, she awarded the Commander's Cross of the Order of Polonia Restituta for her services to mathematical education.